 Other major Championships and Finals have been allocated to Gothenburg’s Scandinavium Arena, host to the inaugural Jumping Final in 1979.
 The Swedish sporting capital, which has already organized 22 FEI World Cup™ Finals, has been awarded the 2021 Finals in Jumping and Dressage.

 Rotterdam (NED), another city with a long-standing tradition of hosting major equestrian championships, was announced as host for the triple FEI European Championships 2019 in Jumping, Dressage and Para-Equestrian Dressage from 19-25 August.

 From the FEI:

 “We are delighted to confirm the allocation of some of our major Finals and Championships to major global cities like Las Vegas, Gothenburg and Rotterdam”, FEI Secretary General Sabrina Ibáñez said today.
 “The organising committees for all these top events have such hands-on practical experience, and understand the process, commitment and dedication involved in organising these important fixtures on the FEI Calendar.
 We are very grateful to all the organisers who put in bids for these key events and are extremely happy to have the opportunity to showcase our sport in major global cities.”

-Find the complete list of FEI Championships and Finals for 2017 through 2021 at fei.org
+Find the complete list of FEI Championships and Finals allocated by the FEI Bureau at fei.org